wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

 Gdb is very powerful and has many options that I'm still getting across, but for these examples we will use a small subset of it's functionality to:

 - step through the code
 - inspect memory values
-- inspect registers`
+- inspect registers

-At the gdb prompt, if we enter `list`, we can see the source code for the fib2 app we have loaded with line numbers.
-We can set a breakpoint for a corresponding line number to start our debugging at by typing `b n` where `n` is our line number.
+At the gdb prompt, if we enter `list`, we can see the start of the source code for the fib2 app we have loaded, including line numbers.
+We can set a breakpoint for a corresponding line number to start our debugging at by typing `breakpoint n`, or just `b n`, where `n` is our line number.

+For example:

 ```
 (gdb) list